Image Credit: Ano Lobb

 As you can see from this article, the challenges that winter throws at your electric fencing system are remarkably easy to overcome with just a little extra planning and a little extra attention to detail.

-You can find more information about how to set up your rotational grazing program in my book Grass-Fed Cattle.
+You can find more information about how to set up your rotational grazing program in my book, Grass-Fed Cattle: how to produce and market natural beef.

 From the Smart Electric Fence Grid series: